zwr17/MLMC-AVE/README.md

 Dataset can be downloaded from https://drive.google.com/drive/u/1/folders/1LDzmpQb4x-Gt9VvcJ9A8-PFg7mT3flSm .

+The visual and audio inputs are individually pre-processed by pre-trained convolutional neural networks.
+To process the visual data, each frame image is extracted from the video and passed through ResNet pre-trained on ImageNet to obtain the frame-wise feature.
+For audio part, we first take the wav-format audio data from the video or the microphone(s) and compute the audio feature through the VGG-like CNN model pre-trained on the AudioSet dataset.

 ## Notice
 We want to inform you that this dataset contains a person's face, so if you want to use or edit it, it is better to notify us of your aim.